-APPLICATION FOR TRAINING GRANT SUPPORT
+APPLICATION FOR TRAINING PROGRAM SUPPORT

-Several training grants are available to support a subset of Ph.D. students in the Biology Department.
-An email soliciting applications to these training grants will be sent to all first year graduate students in early May.
-Each student should discuss with her/his prospective dissertation advisor which, if any, of these training grants is appropriate to apply for, considering the nature of the planned thesis project and whether the advisor is listed as a trainer on the grant.
+Several training programs available to support a subset of PhD students in the Biology Department.
+An email soliciting applications to these training programs will be sent to all first year graduate students in early May.
+Each student should discuss with her/his prospective dissertation advisor which, if any, of these training programs is appropriate to apply for, considering the nature of the planned thesis project and whether the advisor is listed as a trainer on the grant.